Xpan22/Response-div-stability-competitive-communities/Extended_results.md

 </div>
 ```

-Balance does not significantly interact with richness, suggesting that the relationship between balance and stability is stable across richness levels.
+Imbalance does not significantly interact with richness, suggesting that the relationship between imbalance and stability is stable across richness levels.

 ## Variable importance